midgen/cashgenUE/README.md

 5. Open the project.
 Create a new Blueprint based on CGTerrainManager
 6. OnBeginPlay in the blueprint, call SetupTerrain() and fill out all required parameters
 7. Add a CGTerrainTrackerComponent to any actors you wish to have terrain formed around
+8. You can optionally tell the tracker component to hide/disable gravity on the spawned actors until terrain generation is complete
+9. Vertex Colours - Red = slope.
+Green = the biome mask specified in terrain config